surbhisharmaa749/HR-Attrition-Analytics/README.md

 ---

 ## 🔄 Project Workflow
-1. Downloaded the HR attrition dataset from Kaggle (CSV/Excel format)
+1. Downloaded the HR attrition dataset from Kaggle
 2. Created a database and table in SQL Server
 3. Inserted data using the bulk insert method
 4. Connected Power BI to the SQL Server database